CBiglemon/CBiglemon/README.md

 I'm a French full-stack developer with **4+ years of international experience**, having worked in **France** and **New Zealand**, and now actively pursuing opportunities in **Taiwan**.

 I run my own development company and work with global clients — including my previous employer in Auckland — delivering performant, scalable, and user-focused software solutions.

+You can explore my work and projects on my **[portfolio website](https://www.philemondev.com)**.

 I bring a **global mindset**, deep technical skills across **frontend, backend, and mobile**, and a passion for **building impactful digital products**.